-Putting the garden to bed simply means getting rid of the mess, cleaning up what's left, packing away the things you won't need until spring and making sure everything is ready to go when you need it.
+Putting the garden to bed simply means getting rid of the mess, cleaning up what is left, packing away the things you will not need until spring, and making sure everything is ready to go when you need it.

-Cleaning up debris, scouting for pests and disease and suppressing weeds will mean that much less work to do in the spring, when there are so many other tasks to be done - and all at once.
+Cleaning up debris, scouting for pests and disease, and suppressing weeds will mean that there will be much less work to do in the spring when there are so many other tasks to be done and all at once.
 The cooler weather makes fall an ideal season to spend some time in the garden.
-And you can settle in for winter knowing that when you look out the window, your garden will look contentedly tucked in.
+And you can settle in for winter knowing that when you look out the window, your garden is contentedly tucked in.

 How to Put the Garden to Bed

 There are several steps to getting your garden ready for the winter: cutting back, cleaning up, planting, protecting, and prepping for spring.
 Do not feel as though you have to do everything.
 And, you do not have to do everything at once.

 If you have had a bad pest or disease problem, focus there.
 If you have been meaning to do something about your soil, take advantage of this calm season to get it done.
 And if you have a lot of tender new plants, you should focus on making sure they are protected.
 Bite off a little, and you will be amazed by how much you actually get done.

 Most perennials can be cut back in the fall, although a few, like chrysanthemums, prefer to remain standing to act as winter mulch.
 Do some research on which should be pruned in fall and which should be pruned in spring.

 Wait until a frost has caused the plants to dieback.
 You do not want to encourage new growth that will be hit again.
 Start with plants that were diseased or had a pest problem and dispose of that debris, do not compost it.